isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``reservations-out-of-pool``: the makes sense only when the ``reservations-in-subnet`` flag is true.
-When ``reservations-out-of-pool`` is true the server may assume that all host reservations of the subnet are for addresses or prefixes that do not belong to the dynamic pool as described in the ``out-of-pool`` reservation mode.
-In this case, the server will not assign reservations that are inside the dynamic pools to the respective clients.
-This also means that the addresses matching the respective reservations from inside the dynamic pools can be dynamically assigned to any client.
+When ``reservations-out-of-pool`` is true the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
+Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
+  Also the server will not assign reserved addresses that are inside the dynamic pools to the respective clients.
+This also means that the addresses matching the respective reservations from inside the dynamic pools (if any) can be dynamically assigned to any client.

 The ``reservation-mode`` will be deprecated in a future Kea version.